juanmnl/new-era-theme/README.md

 # New era Syntax Theme

-Major changes.
+Major changes till perfect :P

 Still WIP and will be refining colors.

 Beautiful color palette, readable, easy on the eyes and frontend-ish driven theme.